mmann1123/pyGIS/_sources/docs/c_vectors.md

 ```
 --------------

-# Geospatial Vector Data
+# Spatial Vector Data

 ## Intro to GeoPandas

-The goal of GeoPandas is to make working with geospatial data in python easier.
-It combines the capabilities of pandas and shapely, providing geospatial operations in pandas and a high-level interface to multiple geometries to shapely.
+The goal of GeoPandas is to make working with spatial data in python easier.
+It combines the capabilities of pandas and shapely, providing spatial operations in pandas and a high-level interface to multiple geometries to shapely.
 GeoPandas enables you to easily do operations in python that would otherwise require a spatial database such as PostGIS.

 ## Data Structures